-Highlights and Accomplishments for 2017/18
+Highlights and Accomplishments for 2018/19

-Fiscal Year 2017/18 was another eventful year for Butte Regional Transit.
+Fiscal Year 2018/19 was another eventful year for Butte Regional Transit.
 Following are some of the accomplishments for the year:

-- Coordinating and partnering with Butte OEM and CalOES on the Butte County Emergency Plan. - BCAG completed rehabilitation project on the Butte Regional Transit Board Chambers. - Group member of the Butte County Emergency Logistics Team. - BCAG received eight (8) new Gillig Transit BRT buses during the 17/18 fiscal year. - BCAG submitted and awarded the FTA's 5339 Buses and Bus Facilities Infrastructure Investment Program.
-BCAG was one of the 139 projects awarded funding in the amount of \$1,206,518.
-The grant funding will assist BCAG in compliance improvements of the current bus stops, both sheltered and non-sheltered to meet ADA compliance. - BCAG submitted a FFY16/17 & FFY17/18 5311 Operating Grant and a FFY17/18 5311(f) Operating Grant to cover the Operating expenditures for the smaller portion of the Rural Fixed Route service. - Installed new Fast Fare Fareboxes in the new 1700's buses and upgraded the Genfare (GFI) software to begin transitioning to Mobile Payment, QR Code Readers, and Smartcard Payment. - BCAG successfully submitted the FTA 5307 Operating and Capital Grant to cover the Operating and Capital expenditures for the Butte Regional Transit System. - BCAG successfully submitted the CALOES Grant to cover the Safety and Security Capital expenditures for the Butte Regional Transit System. - Submitted a FFY17/18 LCTOP Grant to support the Operating cost for the proposed Chico to Sacramento Commuter Bus Service for Butte Regional Transit. - BCAG implemented credit card acceptance terminals at the Butte Regional Transit facility and the Chico Transit Center (CTC) kiosk.
+- Coordinating and partnering with Butte OEM and CalOES on the Butte County Emergency Plan and required updates. - Group member of the Butte County Emergency Logistics Team. - BCAG received six (6) new Ford E-450 Paratransit BRT buses during the 18/19 fiscal year. - Following the award of an FTA 5339 Bus and Bus Facilities Infrastructure Investment Program grant of \$1,206,518, BCAG is in developing a strategy to improve current bus stops, both sheltered and non-sheltered to meet ADA compliance. - BCAG submitted a FFY17/18 & FFY18/19 5311 Operating Grant and a FFY18/19 5311(f) Operating Grant to cover the Operating expenditures for the smaller portion of the Rural Fixed Route service. - Submitted a FFY 18/19 for Low Carbon Transit Operations Program (LCTOP) grant for the purpose of transitioning to Mobile Payment, QR Code Readers, Smartcard Payments and partial acquisition of 40 foot zero emission electric transit bus and EV charging infrastructure. - BCAG successfully submitted the FTA 5307 Operating and Capital Grant to cover the Operating and Capital expenditures for the Butte Regional Transit System. - Circulated a Request for Proposals (RFP) for the management and operations of the B-Line beginning July 1, 2019. - Negotiated and executed an agreement with Transdev Services, Inc. for the management and operations of BLine for first five (5) year term through June 30, 2024 - Provided delivery of emergency and revised service and routing to accommodate displaced residents of the communities of Pulga, Concow, Paradise, Magalia and Butte Creek Canyon following the Camp Fire of November 2018. - Utilized LCTOP funding for Free Fare Days during the month of November following the Camp Fire. - Implemented the installation of wireless services for the Chico and Oroville Transit Centers to better provide passengers service and security. - Completed installation of Solar infrastructure at th Butte Regional Operations and Transit Center (BROTC).

-Goals for 2018/19
+Goals for 2019/20